 - Get a secured credit card

-- Only use 10% of you secured credit card
+- Be careful of your credit utilization – use 10% of your secured credit card.

-If you need assistance restoring credit, go to government-approved counseling agencies
+WARNING: Be careful when choosing a credit repair agency.
+If you need assistance restoring credit, go to government-approved counseling agencies.

 Portátiles Gratuitas para Familias Necesitadas Diversas organizaciones benéficas, entidades caritativas y programas del gobierno ofrecen ordenadores sin costo para familias con pocos recursos....